Obituary of Betty Lou Marcum

 She is survived by one daughter and her husband: Deborah and James Blanchard of Ozark; two sons and a daughter-in-law: David and Debbie Marcum of Andalusia, Perry Marcum of Ozark; four grandchildren: Jamie Caroline Ahlzadeh, Abby Denise Fetsko, Grant Adrian Marcum, Colin Grayson Marcum; and six great-grandchildren.

 The family would like to thank the Ozark Church of Christ for their continued devotion through her illness.
 The family would also like to express their deep gratitude to Dr. Taylor Caffey and his staff for always being there when they needed them.
 A special thanks also to the staff of Kindred Hospice and Ozark Health and Rehabilitation.
 Thank you for your support, caring and understanding.

-In lieu of flowers, memorials may be made to the Ozark Church of Christ, 863 East Roy Parker Road, Ozark, Alabama 36360.To send flowers to the family of Betty Marcum, please visit Tribute Store
+In lieu of flowers, memorials may be made to the Ozark Church of Christ, 863 East Roy Parker Road, Ozark, Alabama 36360.To send flowers to the family or plant a tree in memory of Betty Marcum, please visit Tribute Store